Devil Anse Hatfield: Biography

 Devil Anse and his uncle Jim Vance later formed a Confederate guerrilla fighting unit called the "Logan Wildcats."
 One of the group's victims was Union General Bill France, killed in revenge for losing one of their members to France's unit.
 In 1865, he was suspected of having been involved in the murder of his rival Asa Harmon McCoy, who had fought for the Union Army and was waylaid by The Wildcats on his return home.
 Hatfield had been home ill at the time of the killing, which was probably committed at the instigation of his uncle, Jim Vance.
 This may have sparked the beginning of the notorious feud between the two families.

 Devil Anse deserted the Confederate Army in 1864 and returned home to his family in West Virginia where he began acquiring land.
 Despite being illiterate, he managed to build a profitable lumber business, much of which was on thousands of acres of virgin timberland he had won in a lawsuit from McCoy relative Perry Cline.

-Devil Anse was the patriarch during the Hatfield–McCoy feud.
-His family and Randolph McCoy's fought in one of the bloodiest and most well-known feuds in American history.
-He was instrumental in the execution of McCoy boys Tolbert, Pharmer and Bud, as well as being present during the Battle of the Grapevine Creek before most of his sons and friends were arrested for the murder of the McCoys.
+William Hatfield was the family patriarch during the Hatfield–McCoy feud.
+His family and Randolph McCoy's fought in one of the most well-known feuds in American history.
+He was instrumental in the execution of the McCoy boys: Tolbert, Pharmer, and Bud.
+He was present during the Battle of the Grapevine Creek.
+Later many of his sons and friends were arrested for the murder of the McCoys.